 We hopped in the car and started off.
 We did go behind the hotel, but not in the direction I had expected.
 We took a dirt road that began where the Burgundy Canal flowed under Burgundy Street.
 Instead of driving by the hotel, we followed the canal on that dirt road for about half a mile to reach a complex of buildings, again next to the canal.

-Well, it certainly was behind the hotel – about a half mile behind.
-And it was behind a low rise, just not the higher hill adjacent to the hotel.
+So this was Moulin des Isles!!
+Well, it certainly was located behind the hotel – about a half mile behind.
+And it was located behind a low rise, though not behind the higher hill adjacent to the hotel.
 It’s easy to see how Grandma could have made this small navigational error decades after leaving France.

 Moulin des Isles proved to be not just a home, but a complex of maybe ten buildings, including warehouses, a garage, and who knows what else.
 At the time it seemed owned by a natural gas company.
 Michel knocked on the door of the house.
 A young pregnant woman answered.
 Once Michel explained who we were, she granted us entry to wherever we wanted to go on the property